10 Things You Should Never Store in Your Basement

 Important papers and files

 Basements can be great places to store canned goods and some root vegetables, but not all food should be kept in the basement.
 Any perishable food should be kept out of the basement as it may attract mildew and insects.
-Don’t miss these things you should never store in your garage.
+Those are some of the reasons behind these things you should never store in your garage, too.